 Portland OR 97236

-One of the many reasons this turned out to be a great nursing home is it received an A+ in our inspections category.
-This is simply as good as it gets in this category.
-These inspection ratings weigh several factors, including deficiencies and substantiated complaints.
-You can learn more about each of these factors by obtaining copies of nursing homes' inspection reports.
-It doesn't appear that we have deficiency data for this facility.
+One of the many reasons this place turned out to be a quality nursing home is it received an A+ inspection grade.
+This is simply as good as it gets in this area.
+Our inspection grades are based on datapoints found on the a nursing home's recent inspection reports.
+Places that score well in this area tend to have very few deficiencies on their reports.
+Most importantly, these places generally do not have any severe deficiencies which are associated with risks to patient safety.
+Unfortunately, we were not able to track down information on deficiency's for this nursing home.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Short-term Care Quality

 This facility also received an impressive short-term care score.
 Indeed, we gave it an above average score of B+ in this category.
 Our short-term care grade is often employed to judge a facility's performance with rehabilitation.
 To have highly scored rehabilitation services, facilities generally need to feature higher levels of skilled nursing.
 These types of services include registered nurses, physical therapists, occupational therapists and other licensed professionals.
 It does not look like this facility submitted information about its staffing of registered nurses or physical therapists.
 The last datapoint we assessed in this category is the number of residents who were able to leave the facility and return to the community.
 We discovered that 0 percent of this nursing home's residents returned home.

 Does this page answer your questions about Cedar Crossings?